 These are interesting times in healthcare.
 I believe change cannot come soon enough, as access to affordable, high-quality care deserves to be a human right.
 Impassioned debate rages on about how much aid and protection a society should provide its citizens, given the complex nature and high costs of healthcare.
 The aspiration is to find ways to provide quality healthcare and lower the costs.
 Change in the industry requires taking on powerful interests invested in preserving the status quo.
 And in the era of the gig economy, this is becoming only more problematic.
 Regardless, I’m optimistic as I look at the possibilities of where innovation and creative thinking can bring simplified, high-quality, cost-effective healthcare delivery into the future.

-Brian Herriot is CEO of ReadyList, Inc.
+Brian Herriot is a hospital operations leader and Co-Founder of ReadyList, Inc.

 ReadyList’s electronic checklists and workflow solutions for healthcare service teams enable nurse-ready patient rooms and quick-turnover ORs.